alinazolo/03-react-movies/README.md

-# React + TypeScript + Vite
+## A web application that allows users to search for movies by keywords and view detailed information

-## Developed a React-based web application that allows users to search for movies by keywords using a REST API
+Developed a React-based web application that allows users to search for movies by keywords using a REST API

-<b>Tech stack:</b> React, JavaScript (ES6+), HTML5 / CSS3, React Router, REST API,
+<b>Tech stack:</b> React, TypeScript, Vite, HTML5 / CSS3, React Router, REST API,

 ## Project Functionality
 * Search for movies 🔍